Posted: 11/21/17 | November 21st, 2017 (Updated 8/2020 with additional resources)

 My guide Patrick told me about Madagascar’s plight: corruption, environmental degradation, poverty, poor infrastructure, and a lack of education (including sex education) that has led to overpopulation and a lack jobs.
 It’s a vicious cycle that never seems to end.

 In Madagascar, the roads have more holes than a slice of Swiss cheese, and there are too many cars and frequent accidents.
-Going 250km can take up to eight hours.
+Going 250km (150 miles) can take up to eight hours.
 While I was there, a bridge on the only north-south road collapsed because a truck was too heavy for it (weight station bribes are frequent).
-We had to wade across a river so another bus to pick us up on the other side.
+We had to wade across a river so another bus could pick us up on the other side.

 It is a country where kids wear an amalgamation of whatever they can find — and, more often than not, it is filled with holes.